Best practices guide

 Therefore, a few days before your event, check to see if your operating system and your browser need to be updated, and do the updates as soon as possible.

-Do not do the updates the same day as the event, since these updates may take a few hours in total!
-Be aware that you may need to restart your computer during the update process.
+Do not do the updates the same day as the event, since these updates may take several hours in total!
+Be aware that you may need to restart your computer during or after the update process.

-For the best experience in our event software, for your browser we recommend Google Chrome (the best choice), Apple Safari, Microsoft Edge, or Firefox.
+For the best experience in our event software, for your browser we recommend Google Chrome (the best choice), Safari, Microsoft Edge, or Mozilla Firefox.